What's the difference between Pilates and GYROTONIC® exercise?

 Do I have to get into shape to do GYROTONIC® exercise?

 Absolutely not.
 Any level of fitness is the perfect place to start your GYROTONIC® program.
 GYROTONIC® exercise will get you into shape – most likely the best shape of your life if you do it regularly.
-Star Bodies loves working with beginners so they can learn the right way for the most effective and efficient workouts.
+We love working with beginners so they can learn the right way for the most effective and efficient workouts.

 GYROTONIC® exercise works on “releasing” and exploring the limits within a controlled range of motion.
 Pilates helps you become more controlled and aligned.